AnswerDotAI/fh-frankenui/README.md

 Eventually, this will be a library and plugin; right now, I'm just trying to make useful components to determine the direction I should take.
 I'm changing abstractions and API daily, so expect a lot of breaking changes.

+## Installation

+Project is located here on pip here: https://pypi.org/project/fh-frankenui Though installing from git may be best for now

 ## What is Franken UI?

 At its simplest, it is a helper for building HTML class strings used in the [Franken UI](https://getfranken.com) library.
 This is done through: